B. Determining Significance

 25. What methods or resources may a lead agency use in assessing potential visual and aesthetic impacts?

-Because the quality of an aesthetic resource cannot be determined by a precise formula and because opinions may vary concerning the evaluation of visual impacts, there exists a widespread, but erroneous, notion that aesthetics analysis is hopelessly subjective.
-Instead, research has clearly established that landscape preference and perception are not arbitrary or random, so that along with some variability there is substantial regularity in the perceptions of significant adverse and beneficial visual impacts.
-It is upon this regularity of human judgement concerning aesthetics that objective decision-making depends.
+Research has clearly established that landscape preference and perception are not arbitrary or random.
+Along with some variability, there is substantial regularity in the perceptions of significant adverse and beneficial visual impacts.
+It is upon this regularity of human judgment concerning aesthetics that objective decision-making depends.

 - Whether the value of the aesthetic resource has been established by designation?
 For example: State Park, designated scenic vista, designated open space, etc.

 - How many people could observe the potential impacts?